Neoteroi/BlackSheep-Azure-API/docs/configuring-github-actions.md

 To generate deployment credentials, use the Azure CLI after signing-in to your Azure account and selecting the desired subscription.

+Read this documentation as a reference: [https://docs.microsoft.com/en-us/azure/app-service/deploy-github-actions](https://docs.microsoft.com/en-us/azure/app-service/deploy-github-actions).
+Note that the credentials for the deployments can be scoped over a whole subscription (this can work when different subscriptions are used for the production environment and the non-production environments).

-If the chosen project name is `example`, it is recommended to use a resource group name such as `dev-example-rg` for the DEV environment.
+If the chosen project name is `example`, use a resource group name such as `dev-example-rg` for the DEV environment.
+This name is then used by the provided templates.

-First, sign-in using the Azure CLI and select the target subscription:
+For example, sign-in using the Azure CLI and select the target subscription:

 ```bash
 # login